Cheap spring getaways

 In far northeast Minnesota, be a do-gooder while enjoying a spring weekend in the north woods.

-The Gunflint Lodge also offers its own Helping Hands Weekend April 25-28.
+The Gunflint Lodge also offers Helping Hands Weekend in April.
 Guests put in about five hours of work, then get the rest of the weekend off.
 Cost for two nights is $130 per person, including two dinners.
 It's for the best available cabin, so reserve early.

 © Beth Gauper